Hygiene and Health

-- When a customer books a worker, ask the costumer about the number of family members, take their data, and ask about the symptoms of COVID-19 or whether there is a confirmed case at home or under isolation.
+- When a customer books a worker, ask the customer about the number of family members, take their data, and ask about the symptoms of COVID-19 or whether there is a confirmed case at home or under isolation.

-- Family members must be asked again on the same day of the visit to prevent the transmission of infection, and facilitate the investigation process later.
+- Family members must be asked again on the same day of the visit to prevent the transmission of infection and facilitate the investigation process later.

 - Workers must be educated on COVID-19 through official sources by making them aware of the following:

 - What are the disease and its methods of transmission.